andreytreyt/team-culture-map/README.md

 ## Analysis

 To obtain a score of each characteristic, the average value of its statements is calculated.

+Participant profiles can be visualized using baseball cards displaying their characteristics.

-For better visualization, the scores for all characteristics of all participants can be displayed on a shared chart.
+To compare the scores of all characteristics across participants, the data can be displayed on a shared graph.